BC Short Term RENTAL REGISTRY

 There’s no residential zoning in a phase 2 covenant, and with 56 days of personal allotted allowance, the phase 2 property can never be used as a residence.
 Therefore, this can make it a little tricky to secure financing.
 This property is listed as GST non-exempt, and the buyer will automatically defer the GST.

-Continue reading “Do buyers pay GST on a phase 2?”
+Continue reading “Do buyers pay GST on PHASE 2?”